anonymo2239/MultiZoo-Animal-Classifier/README.md

 # MultiZoo Animal Classifier

 **MultiZoo** is a deep learning-based animal classifier that enables users to upload animal images and receive top-3 classification predictions via a simple **Tkinter GUI**.
 The application supports two transformer-based vision models: **DeiT** and **SwinV2**, fine-tuned on a custom animal dataset of 90+ classes.
+You can access dataset link in this readme file.

 ## Project Overview